 All teachers must be aware of the pupil’s prior attainment.
-Through our retrieval mats we aim to analyse the pupils’ knowledge of the topic so far and pre-empt the difficulties.
+At the beginning of a new topic pupils ‘brainstorm’ around the ‘Big Question’ for the unit to identify prior knowledge, this is supplemented by pupils asking their own questions around the topic which feed into further lessons.
+Through this we aim to analyse the pupils’ knowledge of the topic so far and pre-empt the difficulties.
 We analyse the information and plan the learning according to individual needs and cohorts.
 These provide the starting points for learning.
 Where possible, the Teaching Assistants support teachers by tailoring the lesson/ activities to address the learning gap.
-This might be re visiting vocabulary or basic skills needed to access the age related objective.
+This might be re visiting vocabulary or basic skills needed to access the age-related objective.

-Teachers engage parents through September welcome meetings.
-Fortnightly newsletters and Parent Consultation Days ensure an effective partnership to ensure children meet their age related expectations.
+Teachers engage parents through September welcome meetings, Fortnightly newsletters, Parent Consultation Days, Science Bags and Science Investigation Mornings/Exhibitions which ensure an effective partnership to ensure children meet their age-related expectations.

 Science is moderated internally to ensure we make robust judgements, particularly on transfer between key stages.
 Teachers also take part in external moderation at a Local Authority and Deanery level.
 Every term, teachers meet to moderate Science and ensure that teacher assessments are accurate.

 - Big Question brainstorming at the start of each unit.

 - End of unit double page spread, answering the Big Question.

 - EYFS is assessed and recorded, adding photographs to the learning journeys of each child based on the EYFS objectives.